CrosschainRiskFramework/CrosschainRiskFramework.github.io/docs/framework/20categories/20architecture/token-bridges.md

 The risk posed by this mechanism is comparatively lower than *lock-and-mint* mechanisms for a couple of reasons: 1) it does not create honeypots that attract malicious actors, and 2) token holders possess original assets instead of bridge-specific [IOUs](https://www.investopedia.com/terms/i/iou.asp).

-*Considerations:*

-- How is the atomicity of the crosschain mechanism ensured?
-Does this introduce new trusted intermediaries (admins and bridge operators) to resolve failed transactions?
+**Considerations:**

 - What are the trust assumptions and security properties of the underlying messaging protocol?
+- Transaction Failure Scenarios:
+    - Does the protocol ensure atomicity of crosschain transactions?
+    - If not, how are failed transactions handled?